FLOSSBoxIN/FeedMe/doc/en/podcast_tts.md

 There is an `Audio` tab in `Settings`, you can goto TTS setting page from here.

 <img src="https://github.com/seazon/FeedMe/blob/master/doc/en/imgs/tts_7.png" width="25%" height="25%" />

+# Tips
+### Play feed view or web view
+Q: Sometimes feed does not provide full text, and when we switch to web view and play, it still play the feed view text.
+How can I play the web view text?
+A: You can read <a href="https://github.com/seazon/FeedMe/blob/master/doc/en/mobilizer.md#Switch feed/web view manually">this section</a> to know how it works.